Yay! How exciting you are coming to Whistler!

 We’ll keep you busy building your new skills with LEGO® SERIOUS PLAY®.
 But since you’ll be here anyway, you really should consider building in some fun time for the vacation of a life time!

-Getting here is easy:
+Getting to Whistler is easy:

 Don’t worry about finding your way, you just fly into Vancouver International Airport (YVR).
 You can let your travel agent know that WestJet flies to Vancouver 65 times a day from 12 Canadian cities, 9 U.S. cities, and 4 Mexican cities.
 Flying from overseas?
 You can check out Air Canada or one of the other many international flights that arrive in Vancouver every minute.

-Location and hotel:
+Our location and hotel:

 Nita Lake Lodge, (www.nitalakelodge.com).
 Not only is this the best boutique hotel in Canada but it’s also ranked 12th in the world.
 Lucky us, this is where our office is located.
 And lucky you because it’s also the home to our Strategic Play (training) Room.
 Enjoy every convenience this amazing lakeside lodge has to offer.
 And yes, they offer special rates to all our guests.
 To book a room, just call and ask for the special "Strategic Play Rate" while attending the training.
 But as a special perk, they also extend the rate so you can enjoy your visit before and after the training.
 The hotel has a free shuttle to take you in and out of the village.
 Or if you are looking for some fresh air on route to the shops, borrow a free bike—they have them waiting for you, so no need to rent a car on this trip!